 - Broccoli sprouts – Rhonda normally takes these each week for their sulforaphane content, but due to the risk of bacteria growing on the seeds whilst they are germinating, she completely stopped consuming them whilst pregnant.

 - Any supplements she was formerly taking that may be a risk to the developing child; such as lion’s mane mushroom, nicotinamide riboside, GPC choline.

-- Lastly, if one is on *any* medications, it’s worth digging deep into whether or not that could have any effect on the pregnancy.
-For example, mothers who (unknowingly) took regular medication they were prescribed, that interfered with folic acid utilization, increased the risk of neural tube defects, cardiovascular defects, oral clefts and urinary track defects 6.
+- Lastly, if one is on any medications, it’s worth digging deep into whether or not that could have any effect on the pregnancy.
+For example, mothers who (unknowingly) took regular medication they were prescribed, that interfered with folic acid utilization, increased the risk of neural tube defects, cardiovascular defects, oral clefts and urinary track defects.6Folic Acid Antagonists during Pregnancy and the Risk of Birth Defects – Hernández-Díaz et al. (2000).
 Interestingly those who took these medications and who supplemented multivitamins containing folic acid reduced their risk of birth defects (except for antiepileptic drugs, where supplementation didn’t improve things).
 Some of the drugs that affect folic acid uptake were trimethoprim, triamterene, carbamazepine, phenytoin, phenobarbital, and primidone.